Versailles

 Jean-Baptiste Belin de Fontenay (or Blin de Fonenay), France 1653-1715, entitled Gold urn with flower garland c 1699, oil on canvas

-This gold urn painting is one of two, hanging together they are different in colour and tone but presented as a pair in matching gold frames.
-They caught my eye as they’re a prettier still life than most and I think they would have worked beautifully in a ladies’ tea room or conservatory.
+This gold urn painting is one of two, hanging together.
+They are different in colour and tone but presented as a pair in matching gold frames.
+They caught my eye as they’re a prettier still life than most, I think.
+Perhaps they would have worked beautifully in a ladies’ tea room or conservatory.
 They would work equally well in my study, I decide.

 Jean Varin, Bust of Louis XIV, 1665–66